 The Cornwall RFU has been very successful in developing players in the under 16 age groups.
 These players at post-16 have been faced with difficult choices.
 Often they have left the county to relocate and continue with both their rugby and their education.
 This joint initiative between Truro and Penwith College and Exeter Chiefs’ Rugby Academy provides players with the real opportunity of a first class education coupled with first class rugby coaching, whilst staying in Cornwall.
 As well as these links with Exeter Chiefs many players will also play for Cornish Pirates, Plymouth, Redruth and the Cornish All Blacks in the National Leagues.

-To supplement their academic programme players may also be able to complete the AASE programme which gives them knowledge and understanding in preparation for life as a professional rugby player.
+To supplement your academic programme, you may also be able to complete the AASE programme, which will give you knowledge and understanding in preparation for life as a professional rugby player.

 - Luke Trewhella, Sam Fox, Angus Mclean Brown, Harrison Cully, Noah Sixton, Matt Butler, Kieron Westlake, Brad Janes, Declan Matthews, Jack Stanley , Billy Keast and James Mcfarlane have all played for the successful Exeter Chiefs’ Academy Team.

-- The following ex-students have also played Premiership Rugby: Scott Hobson (Bath) / Ed Holmes, Tom Hendrickson & Max Bodily (Exeter Chiefs) / Darren Dawiduik (Gloucester) / Jimmy Stevens (London Irish) / Josh Matavesi & Hanno Dirksen (Ospreys) / Lloyd Fairbrother (Newport Gwent) / Sam Betty & Paul Andrew (Worcester Warriors)
+- The following ex-students have also played Premiership Rugby: Scott Hobson (Bath), Ed Holmes, Tom Hendrickson & Max Bodily (Exeter Chiefs), Darren Dawiduik (Gloucester), Jimmy Stevens (London Irish), Josh Matavesi and Hanno Dirksen (Ospreys), Lloyd Fairbrother (Newport Gwent), and Sam Betty and Paul Andrew (Worcester Warriors).